FTFT: Efficient and Robust Fine-Tuning by Transferring Training Dynamics: Experimental Setup

 \paragraph{Models}

-We mainly use DeBERTaV3~\citep{he2023debertav} and ELECTRA~\citep{clark2020electra} in our experiments, because they offer strong performance and various model sizes.
+We mainly use DeBERTaV3~\citep{he2023debertav} and ELECTRA~\citep{clark2020electra} in our experiments, due to their strong performance and availability in multiple model sizes.
 To study the transferability across different pretraining methods, we also use TinyBERT~\citep{turc2020wellread}, BERT~\citep{devlin-etal-2019-bert} and RoBERTa~\citep{liu2019roberta} as reference models.\footnote{ Costs for fine-tuning different PLMs are in Appendix \ref{app:experimental_setup}.
-We report FLOPs rather than GPU hours because we noticed occasional low GPU utilization especially when fine-tuning smaller PLMs.} Besides ERM, we include a baseline that uses a random DM (i.e., random $q\%$ of the train data).
+We report FLOPs rather than GPU hours because we noticed occasional low GPU utilization especially when fine-tuning smaller PLMs.} Besides ERM, we include a baseline that uses a random DM (i.e., random $q\%$ of the training data).
 We perform a search of optimal training steps on ERM, and use the same hyper-parameters for both ERM and data cartography approaches.
 Full details of the models and training setups are in Appendix \ref{app:experimental_setup}.